theheking/intro-to-r/content/3_dataframes.md

 What are data frames?
 =====================

 A `data.frame` is a collection of vectors of identical lengths.
 Each vector represents a column, and each vector can be of a different data type (e.g., characters, integers, factors).
-The `str()` function is useful to inspect the data types of the columns.
+The `str()` function is useful for inspecting the data types of the columns.

-A `data.frame` can be created by the functions `read.csv()` or `read.table()`, in other words, when importing spreadsheets from your hard drive (or the web).

-By default, `data.frame` converts (= coerces) columns that contain characters (i.e., text) into the `factor` data type.
+By default, `data.frame` coerce) columns that contain characters (i.e., text) into the `factor` data type.
 Depending on what you want to do with the data, you may want to keep these columns as `character`.
 To do so, `read.csv()` and `read.table()` have an argument called `stringsAsFactors` which can be set to `FALSE`:

 Let’s now check the structure of this `data.frame` in more details with the function `str()`: